mithunoorath/SpringBoot/README.md

-# SpringBoot
+# SpringBootJpaRest
-Project to learn about Spring Boot
+Project to learn about Spring Boot using JPA and exposing the resources using Rest.